genghistron84/svg-polar-grid/README.md

 - the width and height of the pattern in inches,
 - the number of concentric circles to generate,
 - the number of angled lines (divisions),
-- whether to draw half or quarter inch concentric lines
+- whether to draw half or quarter inch concentric circles

 Check out the [demo](https://genghistron84.github.io/svg-polar-grid/).